asiakostrzewa/ShazamDesignSystem/docs/Components.md

 {: .note }
 Note that only one system color can be used at a time.
 Never mix system colors.
-Only one additional system color can be used with SystemBlack, SystemWhite and SystemGrey per page.
+Only one additional system color per page can be used with SystemBlack, SystemWhite and SystemGrey.

 {: .warning }
 Don’t use color to convey positive or negative qualities.